 Alternative therapy for Alzheimer’s disease is sometimes known as complimentary therapy.
 For our purposes, the term non-pharmacological therapy for Alzheimer’s is probably more descriptive.
-We think of alternative therapy for Alzheimer’s as any treatment that doesn’t involve drugs or medication, or some surgical intervention or other medical procedure.
+We think of alternative therapy for Alzheimer’s as any effective treatment that doesn’t involve drugs or medication, or some surgical intervention or other medical procedure.
 That covers a lot of ground; indeed it can (and does) include anything from diet to aromatherapy and light therapy.
 Many of the alternative methods covered below have not been subjected to rigorous clinical testing, the way pharmaceutical companies are required to test their drugs.
-On the other hand, our suggested alternatives do not have the potential dangerous and deadly side effects that drugs often do.
+On the other hand, our suggested alternatives do not have the potential dangerous and deadly side effects that prescription drugs often do.

 Several studies have found compelling evidence that certain aromatherapy oils have a positive effect on the mood, behavior, and even on the cognitive functioning of people with dementia.
 Aromatherapy is the use of volatile plant oils to improve psychological and physical health and prevent disease, and to affect mood.
 These “essential oils” are distilled from different parts of plants and contain the essence of the plant.